gabriel1tba/gabrielitba/README.md

 ### 💬 About

-Currently working as a frontend developer.
+I currently work as a frontend developer.
 I am passionate about technologies, always looking for new opportunities.
-I love learning new concepts and lately I've been focusing on Node, React JS and React Native.
+I love learning new concepts and lately I've been focusing on React.js, TypeScript, Node and React Native.

 &nbsp;
 &nbsp;